AP sources: Whitmer met with Biden as he nears VP decision

 AP sources: Whitmer met with Biden as he nears VP decisionNew

 LANSING, Mich.
-(AP) — Gov. Gretchen Whitmer went to Delaware to meet with Joe Biden as he neared the announcement of his vice presidential choice, two high-ranking Michigan Democrats tell The Associated Press.
-The officials, who spoke on the condition of anonymity, say Whitmer visited Biden last Sunday.
+(AP) — Joe Biden recently talked with Michigan Gov. Gretchen Whitmer, who traveled to Delaware to meet with Biden as he neared the announcement of his vice presidential choice.
+That is according to two high-ranking Michigan Democrats.
+The officials, who spoke to The Associated Press on the condition of anonymity, say Whitmer visited Biden last Sunday.
 It’s his first confirmed in-person meeting with a potential pick.
 Whitmer, the first-term governor of a battleground state, has long been on his short list of possible running mates.
-Flight records show a chartered flight left Lansing’s Capital Region International Airport for Delaware Coastal Airport at 5:33 p.m. and returned at 11:16 p.m.
+Flight records show a chartered flight left Lansing’s Capital Region International Airport for Delaware Coastal Airport.